dwysocki/csc466/_posts/assignments/2015-02-10-tic-tac-toe-part-2.markdown

 # Statistics

-There was a 58.5% win-rate for `X`, compared to a 28.9% win-rate for `O`, demonstrating that having first move contributes a significant amount to the win rate.
-These numbers are very close to `W=7/12`, `L=7/24`, `D=1/8`.
+There was a 58.4% win-rate for `X`, compared to a 28.9% win-rate for `O` (and a 12.8% draw-rate), demonstrating that having first move contributes a significant amount to the win rate.
-A theoretical prediction of the probability of each outcome should be done, to see if these numbers are accurate.